-Notice how the reset happens for blocks within the subsystem, without the need for each block to have its own reset port.
-This provides a more convenient way of handling reset at a subsystem level.
+The reset happens for blocks within the subsystem, without the need for each block to have its own reset port.
+This provides a more convenient way of handling resets at a subsystem level.